 What we did

 EDF analyzed and graded the housing disclosure policies of all US states and the District of Columbia according to their ability to help homebuyers make informed decisions about lead service lines before they sign a sales contract.

 What we found

-Three states, Connecticut, Delaware, New York, and Pennsylvania — and the District of Columbia scored an A-.
-Twenty states scored a D or F. The remaining 27 states and Washington DC. scored a B or C. The highest grade we gave was an A- to reflect the fact that even the top performing states have room for improvement.
+Four states, Connecticut, Delaware, New York, and Pennsylvania — and the District of Columbia scored an A-.
+Twenty states scored a D or F. The remaining 26 states and Washington, DC scored a B or C. The highest grade we gave was an A- to reflect the fact that even the top performing states have room for improvement.

 Opportunities for improvement